Google Search Console

 Before LDOO can answer anything, it needs access to your marketing platforms.
 You connect each source through a standard OAuth flow — the same secure handshake that powers “Sign in with Google” across the web.

-LDOO never sees or stores your platform passwords.
-Instead, it receives a token: a limited-permission key that allows it to read your data and nothing else.
 Each connection takes about 30 seconds.
-You select the property or account, authorize access, and LDOO begins syncing in the background.
+You select the property or account, authorize read-only access, and LDOO begins syncing in the background.
 See all supported integrations and features.
+For reporting and analytics walkthroughs, see the blog.
+For details on how credentials are stored and protected, see trust and data handling.

 What happens during a sync